Orfium/critical-dependabot-jira/README.md

 It is best to enable the setting that allows dependabot to create pull requests regarding security updates automatically.
 Reference link: [Configuring Dependabot security updates
 ](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/configuring-dependabot-security-updates).

+# Known issues
+When running this GitHub action, there are some warnings and errors that you might face:
+- You get a `Logged in as: undefined`, when the GitHub action tries to log in to your jira user.
+This is a known and non-stopper issue that it is described here: [GitHub Issue](https://github.com/atlassian/gajira-login/issues/30).
+- `set-output` is deprecated.
+We will wait for its fix.